Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

-- In non-developed areas, fires in designated metal fire grills, portable stoves or grills, or in approved fire pans at least 2 inches high.
+In non-developed areas, in portable stoves or grills, or contained in fire pans with sides at least 2 inches high.
 Use of rock fire rings or other ground fires is prohibited.

-- Wood or charcoal fires must be contained in fire pans at least 2 inches high or in NPS provided metal fire rings.
+Wood or charcoal fires must be contained in fire pans at least 2 inches high or in NPS provided metal fire rings.
 Use of rock fire rings or other ground fires is prohibited.

 Restrictions are necessary to limit the proliferation of fire rings and reduce fire danger in high visitor use areas.
 Prohibiting ground fires in archeological sites is needed to protect these sites from damage

-When unattended, open fires must be completely extinguished with no remaining burning material left.
+When unattended, open fires must be completely extinguished and made cold with no remaining burning material left.
 All trash within fire rings must be removed and properly disposed.
 Care must be exercised to ensure that ashes are dead out to prevent the spread of hot ashes, which may ignite a wildfire.

 (c) Closures to fire

-Amistad NRA will adopt Val Verde County burn bans.
+Amistad National Recreation Area will adopt Val Verde County burn bans.
 These often include prohibitions of ground fires during times of dangerous fire conditions.

 Human body waste in a water source is a public health hazard.
 Burying solid human body waste on land is required to reduce health hazards, visual pollution, and odors, and speed the decomposition process.

 Leaving a pet unattended and tied to an object in a humane manner (with adequate food, water, and shelter) is allowed within campsites for up to 4 hours provided the pet does not make unreasonable noise.
 This allowance is preferable to leaving a pet in a hot vehicle or running loose.